carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Network File System (NFS) that can be mounted on and accessed concurrently in multiple AZs without sacrificing performance.
   - EFS file systems can be accessed by Amazon EC2 Linux instances, Amazon ECS, Amazon EKS, AWS Fargate, and AWS Lambda functions via a file system interface such as NFS protocol.
 (EBS only for EC2 instances)
     - Native to Unix & Linux, **but not supported on Windows instances**.
 - EFS is a POSIX-compliant file-based storage.
+It can control access to files and directories from host by user or group
+- EFS Security Groups act as a firewall, and the rules you add define the traffic flow.
 - EFS supports file systems semantics - strong read after write consistency and file locking.
 - Only pay for what you use
 - Performance Mode: